ugiordan/ocp-service-mesh-samples/oracle-db/README.md

-# Connecting to an Oracle Database outside the Mesh
+# Consuming an External OracleDB Service using Openshift Service Mesh

-This example shows how to communicate with an Oracle Database which is external to the Mesh.
+This example shows how to consume external OracleDB services.

+You deploy a simple Java client microservice application which communicate with the external OracleDB using JDBC.

+This microservice can also be used to validate connectivity with the database by looking at its log or issuing http requests.

 ## Creating the Java microservice container
 ~~~bash